MicrosoftDocs/cpp-docs/docs/dotnet/stl-clr-containers.md

         return *this;
     }

-    // All STL containers require a public destructor.
+    // All C++ Standard Library containers require a public destructor.
     ~Employee() { }

     // Associative containers such as maps and sets